ava-orange-education/Ultimate-Machine-Learning-with-Scikit-Learn/README.md

 By the end of the book you will master the art of data engineering and ML pipelines, ensuring you're equipped to tackle even the most complex analytics tasks with confidence.

-## What you will learn●  Understand the foundational principles of Snowflake architecture and its core components
+## What you will learn
-● Master fundamental data preprocessing techniques tailored for both structured and unstructured data
+●  Understand the foundational principles of Snowflake architecture and its core components ● Master fundamental data preprocessing techniques tailored for both structured and unstructured data

 ● Develop predictive models utilizing a spectrum of methods including regression, classification, and clustering